The following transcript is

 Moderator {public msg} Jerryscott ahs the first question

-Bill_Davis {public msg} Injuries must be checked for thoroghly - our children tend to defer pain
+Bill_Davis {public msg} Injuries must be checked for thoroghly - our children tend to

 Gammica {public msg} Bill that is so true, especially high temps.